 This should and will happen as we work more, but the knowledge about whether we have good user stories prioritized for the MVP will come only after we deliver the first version — until then, this is our lucky guess.

-We have some ideas that we started with, but as we are learning about the details of our users, business and the technology, we evolve those ideas and change priorities to make a better fit for the MVP.
+We have some ideas that we started with, but as we are learning about the details of our users, business and technology, we evolve those ideas and change priorities to make a better fit for the MVP.

 If we as a team stay aligned with how we learn about the product, we are investing in understanding.
-It helps us not get eaten by documentation and make pivoting situations easier and a lot less dangerous.
-If the communication is done properly, updating the documentation will come as a natural consequence afterwards, but you will have the team that understands the “why” to regroup accordingly — regardless of the phase of the project, you can stay aligned with the overall strategy.
+It helps us not get eaten by documentation and makes pivoting situations easier and a lot less dangerous.
+If the communication is done properly, updating the documentation will come as a natural consequence afterward, but you will have the team that understands the “why” to regroup accordingly — regardless of the phase of the project, you can stay aligned with the overall strategy.

 To make sure that we start developing a good product, a larger portion of discovery before making a lot of ideas is important.
 This “what am I looking at” sprint is dedicated to divergent thinking and collecting insights.
 We need to deeply understand the problem we are dealing with before we jump to creating solutions (which also need their portion of discovery once you get to that stage).